microsoft/azure-cookbook/README.md

 Description
 ===========

-This cookbook provides resources and providers to create an manage Windows Azure components.
+This cookbook provides resources and providers to create and manage Windows Azure components.
 Currently supported resources are:

 * Storage Accounts ('azure_storage_account')